-C-LTIP = three-year cash long-term incentive compensation plan (2012-2014 plan period)
+C-LTIP = three-year cash long-term incentive compensation plan (2013-2015 plan period)

-- (2) The RSU award was approved by the Committee on April 23, 2012; however, the award was not effective until May 4, 2012.
-The terms of the Company's equity award policy state the effective date of an equity award is the date which is five business days following the Company's most recent quarter's earnings release. - (3) The performance criteria for the 2012 annual incentive plan award were approved by the Committee on January 24, 2012.
-Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column with respect to the 2012 annual incentive plan award represent the threshold, target and maximum payment levels of the 2012 annual incentive plan.
-Awards under the annual incentive plan are described in greater detail in the narrative following this table and in the section above entitled "Compensation Discussion & Analysis Components of Compensation Annual Cash Incentive Compensation."
-The actual amount of the 2012 annual incentive plan award paid for 2012 performance with respect to each Named Executive Officer is set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table." - (4) The performance criteria for the 2012-2014 cash long-term incentive compensation plan award were approved by the Committee on January 24, 2012.
-Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column represent the threshold, target and maximum payment levels with respect to cash long-term incentive compensation plan awards granted in 2012.
-Awards under the cash long-term incentive compensation plan are described in greater detail in the narrative following this table and in the section entitled "Compensation Discussion & Analysis Components of Compensation Long-Term Cash Incentive Compensation." - (5) Reflects the full grant date fair value (\$14.67 per share), computed in accordance with FASB ASC Topic 718, determined without regard to forfeitures, of RSU awards made under the 2005 Ownership Incentive Plan on May 4, 2012.
+- (2) The performance criteria for the 2013 annual incentive plan award were approved by the Committee on February 20, 2013.
+Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column with respect to the 2013 annual incentive plan award represent the threshold, target and maximum payment levels of the 2013 annual incentive plan.
+Awards under the annual incentive plan are described in greater detail in the narrative following this table and in "Compensation Discussion & Analysis Components of Compensation Annual Cash Incentive Compensation."
+The actual amount of the 2013 annual incentive plan award paid for 2013 performance with respect to each Named Executive Officer is set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table." - (3) The performance criteria for the 2013-2015 cash long-term incentive compensation plan award were approved by the Committee on February 20, 2013.
+Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column represent the threshold, target and maximum payment levels with respect to cash long-term incentive compensation plan awards granted in 2013.
+Awards under the cash long-term incentive compensation plan are described in greater detail in the narrative following this table and in "Compensation Discussion & Analysis Components of Compensation Long-Term Cash Incentive Compensation." - (4) Reflects the full grant date fair value (\$27.36 per share), computed in accordance with FASB ASC Topic 718, determined without regard to forfeitures, of RSU awards made under the 2005 Ownership Incentive Plan on November 1, 2013.